wessenstam/CE-ahvworkshop/ILT-Stuff/ilt-stuff.rst

 *Save the VyOS config for reusability*

-To save the full configuration use the following command sequences fram a ssh session ``show config comman`` this will list all the commands that you can reuse (copy and save to a text file) after you have setup the first steps (IP address and ssh service as mentioned here vyosconfig_)
+.. note:: To save the full configuration use the following command sequences fram a ssh session ``show config comman`` this will list all the commands that you can reuse (copy and save to a text file) after you have setup the first steps (IP address and ssh service as mentioned here vyosconfig_)

 **CE installation**